 Preserving lesbian history

-The Lesbian Information, Library and Archives Centre (LILAC) in Wellington was opened in 1993.
-It has the largest collection of lesbian literature in New Zealand.
+The Lesbian Information, Library and Archives Centre (LILAC) in Wellington has a large collection of lesbian literature.
 The Lesbian and Gay Archives of New Zealand (LAGANZ) is housed at the Alexander Turnbull Library.
-The collection includes manuscripts, oral histories, memorabilia and published materials on lesbian histories.
-The Charlotte Museum Trust in Auckland preserves lesbian artefacts.
+The archive holds manuscripts, oral histories, memorabilia, and published materials on lesbian histories.
+It also includes the lesbian Waxing Moon archives from Hamilton.
+The Charlotte Museum Trust in Auckland preserves lesbian artefacts as well as literature and oral histories.

 No marriage for Mabel